We will reply to your message within an hour.

 Create square slots, pockets, and edges in wood.

-Carve V-shaped grooves in wood and plastic laminate.
+Carve grooves in wood and plastic laminate.

 The pointed tip creates starter holes for efficient plunge cutting in wood.